Emu Plains: Governance

 Until 1963, Emu Plains was part of Blue Mountains City Council but was then transferred to Penrith City Council, where it is currently split between the North and South Wards.
-At the state level, it is part of the Electoral district of Penrith, represented by Liberal Stuart Ayres.
+At the state level, it is part of the Electoral district of Penrith, represented by Karen McKeown of the Australian Labor Party.
 Federally, it is part of the Division of Lindsay, represented by Liberal Melissa McIntosh.